Tim’s Multi-Day Hiking Gear List

 Why I chose this cup:

-• The vaining on this tumbler meet your hand don’t get to hot when holding it
+- The veining on this tumbler means your hands don’t get too hot

 Knife: Deejo Tattoo Naked Topography Knife